-An important priority for us is to safeguard compliance with the Health & Safety Policy by carrying out intensive inspections led by safety technicians in all the Group companies' facilities, and by having the safety technician conduct an occupational risk assessment study.
+An important priority for us is to safeguard compliance with the Health & Safety Policy by carrying out intensive inspections led by safety technicians in all the Group companies' facilities, and having the safety technician conduct an occupational risk assessment study.
 At the Group, as a minimum prerequisite, we comply with the requirements of the local legislative frameworks and the "ILO Code of Practice on Recording and Notification of Occupational Accidents and Diseases".
-We also invest in the constant and regular training of all our employees, so that they can respond to emergencies affecting their own safety but also our clients, visitors and business partners' in our stores.
-Especially at the IKEA stores we have created internal Safety, Fire Protection and First Aid teams, while at the INTERSPORT and The Athlete's Foot stores, specific employees have been trained to be able to manage with relevant issues.
+We also invest in the constant and regular training of all our employees, so that they can respond to emergencies affecting their own safety but also our clients, visitors and business partners' in our Stores.
+Especially at Stores internal Safety, Fire Protection and First Aid teams have been created.

-In addition, aiming to inform employees on health and wellbeing issues and to encourage them to adopt a healthier lifestyle, in 2010 the Group's Social Responsibility Department launched the EF ZIN (WELLBEING) program.
-In the context of this program, a number of actions are taking place every year, such as preventive medical examinations, informative speeches on health and wellbeing topics, sports tournaments, etc.
+In addition, aiming to inform employees on health and wellbeing issues and to encourage them to adopt a healthier lifestyle, in 2010 the FOURLIS Group Social Responsibility Department launched the EF ZIN (WELLBEING) program.
+In the context of this program, a number of actions are taking place every year, such as preventive medical examinations, informative speeches on health and wellbeing topics, sports tournaments, etc., in which employees of the Group also participate.